MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/containerd.md

 Functional differences between runc and runhcs include:

 * `runhcs` runs on Windows.
 It communicates with the [HCS](containerd.md#hcs) to create and manage containers.
-* `runhcs` can run a variety of different container types.
+* `runc` can run a variety of different container types.

   * Windows and Linux [Hyper-V isolation](../manage-containers/hyperv-container.md)
   * Windows process containers (container image must match the container host)